hylandtechoutreach/ucs/BOOKREADME.md

 # Hyland Academy @ UCS
 Thank you for participating in this program!
 Please bookmark this page 😁

+## FINAL PROJECT SUBMISSION
+Copy a link to your Repl, then [click here to submit your final project!](https://forms.gle/GHCsT3U2bgzrjQxh9)

+## END-OF-TRIMESTER SURVEY/ASSESSMENT
+When presentations are complete, [click here to access the end-of-trimester form!](https://forms.gle/NdJsPaDBwKruSb6VA)

 ## Replit
 [Click here to go to Replit - this is where you can write code for your websites!](https://replit.com/)